 Then she invited me to a Military Appreciation Day concert.
 Mom, Dad and my sister were planning to go.
 She added, “Oh and Doug’s coming too.”

 Great!
 Pressure.
 “Okay but just don’t make me sit next to him, I said.”
 I didn’t want a setup.
 I’d been in the new house just a few years after the wildfire burned my old one down and was happy to have some peace in my life.
 But just in case, I brought along my best friend – for protection ya know.

 We all met for a bite to eat before the concert and I noticed how nice he was to my Mom.
 He was great fun to talk with, we had some things in common and I liked the stories he told.

 The concert was wonderful.
 I sat way at the end of the row and he sat way at the other end next to my sister.
 After it was over, he gave me his business card and I gave him mine.

-My sister told me that as they walked out to the car, Doug mentioned he liked our family a lot.
+My sister told me that as he walked her out to her car, Doug mentioned he liked our family a lot.
 “Your Mom and Dad are great.
 Your sister was nice.”
-Then he said, “But I REALLY liked your sister Laura.”
+Then he added, “But I REALLY liked your sister Laurie!”

 So we had dinner — once, twice, three times.
 He came to my house and I went to his.
 Before we knew it, we were a couple.
-It was gradual but it was clear there was something there of substance.
+It was gradual, but it was clear there was something there of substance.
 We got along well.
 He made me laugh.
-I shared all my baggage early on, thinking it was best to get it out there so there weren’t any surprises.
-He did the same.
 He asked me questions about my likes, dislikes, my life and my driving record.
 (He’s an engineer, after all.)

 It was wonderful to finally meet someone who seemed to be as enthralled with me as I was with him.
-Truly, the sun shone brighter and the sky seemed bluer.
+Truly, the sun shone brighter, the sky seemed bluer and the birds sang sweeter.
 Life was good!